ryantepera/tcmg412/index.md

 Most of my experience is in hardware, software deployment, and networking as opposed to coding and development-oriented things.
 I've been working since I was 13, and have 7 years of experience in customer service, as well as small business setup and operations.
 I'm a member of the Fightin' Texas Aggie Class of 2020, and a proud member of student bonfire.

+### Armand Bradford

+I have experience in customer service and am currently completing coursework for Technology Management in hopes of having a career in the IT field.
+I am a member of the Aggie Class of 2021.

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/bonfirepilot/tcmg412/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.